Hard Money or Bridge Loan

 - Vacant

-Hard Money Cash Out / Refinance Uses:
+Hard Money Cash Out / Refinance Uses

 - Pay off an existing mortgage that may have a balloon payment due or has become delinquent